Hyperobjekt/bil-site/content/about/what-is-bil/_index.md

   practitioners about best practices in UBI experimentation
 heading3: Why Basic Income?
 body3: >-
-  As automation, growing inequalities, increasing poverty, social precariousness and structural unemployment grow in relevance both in the United States and around the world, many experts have looked at alternative proposals to address these issues.
+  As automation, growing inequalities, persistent poverty, social precariousness and structural unemployment threaten economic security both in the United States and around the world, many policymakers, practitioners, academics and policymakers have begun to consider Universal Basic Income (UBI) to address these issues.

-  From this debate, Universal Basic Income (UBI) has emerged as an interesting alternative to deal with some of the largest issues faced by the world today.

-  Within this context, there is an increasing need for in-depth academic research on how to design, implement and evaluate UBI; on what UBI’s potential impacts could be; and, on how feasible it would be to implement.
+  Within this context, there is an increasing need for in-depth academic research on how to design, implement and evaluate UBI; on what UBI’s potential impacts could be; and, on how it could be turned into an economically and politically feasible program.
 heading4: Why Here?
 body4: >-
-  Increasingly in the United States, many individuals have expressed their support for Universal Basic Income due to a vast array of reasons.
-Some argue for it as providing a safety net for those who are already marginalized from the labor market; some support it as a measure to protect workers which may be displaced in the future due to increasing automation; and others defend it as a mechanism to provide real freedom to citizens.
+  Increasingly in the United States, many express their support for Universal Basic Income.
+In 2016, Robert B. Reich, Andrew Stern and Martin Ford all wrote books proposing UBI as a necessary tool in an increasingly unequal and automated economy.

   Stanford University offers a unique set of interdisciplinary opportunities to further enhance the study of this proposal.
-Nestled in the heart of the bay area, the University excels in both the social sciences and engineering, providing the Lab access to experts across disciplines to make contributions to UBI research.
+Nestled in the heart of the bay area, the Lab benefits from access to experts across disciplines to develop and improve UBI research.
 heading5: 'The time is ripe for an independent initiative that serves to:'
 p5p1: >-
   Convene scholars, policy makers, business leaders, think tanks, nonprofits,